ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 This revealed that models trained with more data showed improved learning capabilities and provided an initial indication that a larger dataset could significantly impact performance, even more so than a smaller, fairly distributed dataset.
 Additionally, we also compared metrics for models trained with and without data augmentation.
 This comparison allowed us to assess the tradeoff of data augmentation regarding performance on our task, as opposed to on external datasets, particularly given their poorer performance on our dataset.

 Our dataset, consisting of 81,505 (and sometimes reduced to 79,000) data points, is fairly distributed based on our data preparation workflow.
 However, larger datasets posed a problem due to their uneven distribution.
 For instance, the United States represented over 20% of the entire dataset, significantly affecting our metrics and preventing us from comparing different models.
 To address this issue, we calculated a [balanced accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html) , for larger datasets also on the same subset of countries our smaller datasets consist of.
 This approach allowed us to compare the models' test performances more accurately.
-To calculate this we used the «balanced_accuracy_score» method of the «scikit-learn» library.
+To calculate this we used the "balanced_accuracy_score" method of the "scikit-learn" library.

 Although our filtering process aimed to create fairly distributed data, it did not maintain an exact balance, as we aimed to inherit the distribution from GeoGuessr multiplayer and prioritized retaining as much data as possible without excessive deletion.
-The «balanced_accuracy_score» provides a balanced accuracy measure even for models trained on the smaller dataset, enabling us to compare the performance empirically and smoothly.
+The "balanced_accuracy_score" provides a balanced accuracy measure even for models trained on the smaller dataset, enabling us to compare the performance empirically and smoothly.

 We also tried training with larger image sizes, namely our original downscaled size of 320 × 180, instead of 130 × 80.
-This would be impossible with our full dataset for all of the GPU's we had access to, but by using our smaller dataset and reducing it further to 79,000 data points, we were able to train to see if we were severely limited by by our image size or if the amount of data was more of a concern.
+This would be impossible with our full dataset for all of the GPUs we had access to, but by using our smaller dataset and reducing it further to 79,000 data points, we were able to train to see if we were severely limited by our image size or if the amount of data was more of a concern.

 As outlined above in [Training and Fine-Tuning](#Training%20and%20Fine-Tuning), we also tried to train different types of predictions on the most promising different types of models, before settling for EfficientNet-B1, which consistently performed the best or on par with other models.

-### Hyperparameter-tuning

-### Predicting coordinates
+### Comparing hyperparameters

-For predicting coordinates, the EfficientNet-B1 outperformed all other models, with only the ResNet50 coming close in comparison.
-As shown in Table 1.1, the most promising model was the EfficientNet-B1 without data augmentation.
-These models could learn patterns to predict the correct coordinates effectively.
-This indicates that a larger dataset or higher-resolution images could lead to significantly better performance compared to using a smaller, fairly distributed dataset.

-$$
-\begin{aligned}
-& \text{Table 1.1.
-Best validation performances for predicting coordinates.} \\
-&\begin{array}{ccc|cc}
-\hline
- \text{Settings} & & & \text{Validation}\\
-\hline
-\text{Network} & \text{Datasize} & \text{Augmented} & \text{Mean distance}^1 & \text{Median distance}^1
-\\
-\hline
-\text{EfficientNet-B1} & \text{79,000}^2 \text{ }^3 & \text{FALSE} & \text{1,728.09} & \text{809.41} \\
-\text{EfficientNet-B1} & \text{81,505}^3 & \text{FALSE} & \text{2,417.70} & \text{1,022.05} \\
-\text{EfficientNet-B1} & \text{81,505}^3 & \text{TRUE}  & \text{2,695.30} & \text{1,127.23} \\
-\text{EfficientNet-B1} & \text{332,786}^4 & \text{FALSE} & \text{1,850.84} & \text{706.81} \\
-\text{ResNet50} & \text{332,786}^4 & \text{TRUE} & \text{2,549.33} & \text{1,019.94} \\
-\hline
-\end{array} \\
-& \text{}^1 \text{ Distances are in kilometers (km). } \\ & ^2 \text{ Trained on a larger image size of 320x180 instead of 130x80 (width x height). }  \\ & ^3 \text{ The dataset is fairly distributed and restricted to a subset of countries. }\\ & ^4 \text{ The dataset is not fairly distributed. }
-\end{aligned}
-$$

 ### Predicting country

 EfficientNet-B1, trained on 332,786 images without augmentation, achieves a remarkable Top-5 accuracy of 91.71%, a Top-1 mapped accuracy of 71.66%, and a balanced accuracy of 59.61%.
-However, when comparing balanced accuracy, the model with the larger image size performs better.
+However, when comparing balanced accuracy, the model trained on the larger image size with less data performs better.
 The higher resolution allows the model to learn the correct features from the images more easily.
 The increased information and reduced task complexity, compared to predicting coordinates, significantly boost the model's performance.
+The model with more data, however, is able to predict more countries than the one with larger image sizes.

 $$
 \begin{aligned}